This Liberty Product Recall Monitor explores different drivers of food and beverage recalls across the last 12 months.

 Aflatoxins are established genotoxic carcinogens that can damage DNA and induce cancer in humans and animals.
 Among them, aflatoxin B1 is classified by the International Agency for Research on Cancer (IARC/WHO) as a Group 1 carcinogen, indicating sufficient evidence of carcinogenicity in humans.
 Aflatoxin B1 is the most potent genotoxic aflatoxin, followed by AFG1, AFB2 and AFG2; Aflatoxins M1 and M2 also exhibit carcinogenic potential but with lower potency relative to B1 and B2.

+Consistent exposure to low levels of aflatoxins can result in chronic aflatoxicosis, which is associated with an increased risk of hepatocellular carcinoma, immunosuppression, impaired growth, and adverse developmental outcomes in children.
 Acute aflatoxicosis can occur following short-term ingestion of food contaminated with high concentrations of aflatoxins (on the order of milligrams per kilogram), and may produce severe clinical effects including vomiting, significant hepatic injury, internal haemorrhage and death.

 Recent recall example